matheusladislau/FlappyBirdJava/README.md

 # FlappyBirdJava
 [English]
-    *** You already can play the game, just execute the 'FlappyBirdJava.jar' file in: 'src/dist/'. ***
+    *** You already can play the game, just open the project in an IDE (Netbeans recommended). ***

     Replica of the game Flappy Bird developed in language Java in open-source using library JPlay.
     I do not own the game idea, sound effects or image.
+Just an open-source game for fun.

     Java Source: Matheus Ladislau Ribeiro
         (matheusladislauribeiro@gmail.com)